team-leevio/happy-elementor-addons/readme.txt

 * **[EDD Purchase WIdget](https://happyaddons.com/docs/happy-addons-for-elementor-pro/edd-widgets-features/edd-purchase/)** – EDD purchase widget gives you the flexibility to stylize your Easy Digital Download store’s purchase page.
 * **[EDD Download Widget](https://happyaddons.com/docs/happy-addons-for-elementor-pro/edd-widgets-features/edd-download/)** – If you want to customize your EDD store’s download page, then use EDD Download Widget.
 * **[Image Swap Widget](https://demo.happyaddons.com/elementor-image-swap-widget-demo/)** – If you are looking for a Widget which can help you to alter the lower image to the top without any hassle, then you can use Image Swap Widget.
 It will help you to create an actionable section for your users on your Website.
+* **[Remote Carousel widget](https://happyaddons.com/docs/happy-addons-for-elementor-pro/happy-effects-pro/remote-carousel/)** - With the “Remote Carousel” widget, you can create an amazing carousel with the next/prev button.
+It will allow you to collaborate with other available carousels.
+For example, you have an image carousel.
+You can add the Remote Carousel to make it more functional.
+This is a Pro widget of happyAddons.  \
+Almost all the carousels (both free and pro of HappyAddons) have the support of a Remote carousel.
+For your acknowledgment, we have enabled the Remote Carousel for the following carousel widgets:
+    * Image Carousel
+    * Team Carousel
+    * Testimonial Carousel
+    * Logo Carousel
+    * Twitter Feed Carousel
+    * Post Carousel
+    * Product Carousel
+    * Product Category Carousel
+    * EDD Product Carousel
+    * EDD Product Category Carousel

 ### **Unique Pro Features Of Happy Addons To Watch Out For**